MNLKuzmin/SkinCancerDetection/README.md

 [Link](https://dev.to/mnlkuzmin/skin-cancer-detection-with-convolutional-neural-networks-3mh1) to my blog post about this project.

+#### Currently working on this project, balacing classes for the 9-classes model trying to improve performance.

 ![Header](./GraphsandImages/HeaderImage.JPG)

 Skin cancer is by far the most common type of cancer.